erenbadur/CS210_Project/README.md

 Motivation:

 During the last few years, watching movies has evolved from a casual pastime into one of my most cherished hobbies.
-As a zealous moviegoer, I've maintained an online diary to track the films I've watched.
+As a movie enjoyer, I've maintained an online diary to track the films I've watched.
 This project was born out of a desire to delve into my cinematic journey, to understand my evolution as a movie enthusiast, and to uncover patterns in my movie-watching behavior.
 By analyzing the data of movies I've watched and rated, I aimed to gain insights into my preferences and to see how they align with broader cinematic trends and critiques.

 Data Source: